 Dissertation Director: The faculty member directing the Ph.
 D student's dissertation research and writing shall take major responsibility for planning the candidate's program of study, for informing the Director of Graduate Studies and the Supervising Committee of the fields to be offered for examination, and of the subject of the dissertation.
-The Dissertation Director shall keep the Director of Graduate Studies and the Supervising Committee informed of any changes in the student's fields for examination or in the subject of the dissertation.
+The Dissertation Director shall keep the Director of Graduate Studies for examination or in the subject of the dissertation.
 The Dissertation Director shall take major responsibility for supervising the preparation of the dissertation and such changes as may be required by the Supervising Committee at the final examination.